bobjacobsen/csc-exercises/CSC/index.md

 in the week.
 They can be run anywhere.
 But please don't feel compelled to work on these after the scheduled sessions; there is a lot more to the School!

-Now move on to the instructions for each exercise.
+If there are any problems or updates to the exercises, we'll post announcements to a [Google doc](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit) and display them on a screen in the exercise room for your reference.

 A short comment on structure: Many of these exercises start by asking you to create a directory by unpacking a .tar file.
 We do this so that, if you